 2. Nerf N-Strike Mega Mastodon

-The Mastodon does require six D-batteries to operate though, which makes the blaster noticeably heavier and also more expensive.
-But if we put that aside for a moment, the Mastodon is one of the best performing Mega blasters and is incredibly fun to operate.
+The Mastodon requires six D-batteries to operate, which makes the blaster noticeably heavier and also more expensive.
+But if we put that aside for a moment, the Mastodon is one of the best-performing Mega blasters and is incredibly fun to operate.